OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Markdown/README.md

 ### MarkdownField

 This shape is rendered when a `MarkdownField` is attached to a content part.
-The shape based class is of `MarkdownFieldViewModel`.
+The shape based class is of type `MarkdownFieldViewModel`.

 The following properties are available on the `MarkdownFieldViewModel` class.